 - Creating gender equal attitudes and;

-Decreasing these health threats can only happen if young people practice healthy and safe sexual behavior, such as buying and using condoms and contraceptives, delaying sexual debut, forming healthy relationships, decreasing the number of (irregular) sexual partners and accessing health services.
-Young people indirectly contribute to a youth-friendly environment by setting new and challenging existing social norms, and breaking the taboos surrounding their sexual and reproductive health.Intermediate outcome Long-term change
+Decreasing those health threats can only happen if young people practice healthy and safe sexual behaviour which contributes to their well-being.
+Examples are: buying and using contraceptives, delaying sexual debut, forming healthy relationships, decreasing the number of (irregular) sexual partners and accessing health services.